utat-ss/FINCH-Science/linear_error_analysis/README.md

 ### For Jochen

-* [Shiqi, 2021-11-14] Why is spectral sampling distance half the FWHM?
-Does this have anything to do with Nyquist?
 * [Shiqi, 2021-11-21] Can our state vector $x$ be 1 by 1 (i.e. just total column XCH<sub>4</sub>)?
 * [Shiqi, 2021-11-21] Can we choose $x_0$ arbitrarily?
 * [Shiqi, 2021-11-21] Why is $F_i$ a function of transition wavelength $\lambda_i$?

 ### For us

-* [Shiqi, 2021-11-21] For Adyn: What goes into `photon_noise.py` array length?
-Currently seems to be constant.
-Would it not be dependent on spectral res input?

 -----------------------------